bertjiazheng/Structured3D/README.md

 ```

 ## Citation
-Please cite our paper for any purpose of usage.
+Please cite `Structured3D` in your publications if it helps your research:
 ```
 @article{Structured3D,
   title   = {Structured3D: A Large Photo-realistic Dataset for Structured 3D Modeling},